DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 2. Variable Selector

-   Allows users to choose a varaible from the currently selected dataset.
+   Allows users to choose a variable from the currently selected dataset.

 3. Quiver Selector